MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ![Module Panel](images/tutorials/basicmechanics/ModulePanel.png "Module Panel")

 You can define different properties of your control.
-For a window, you can for example define a title, or whether the window should be shown in full screen (*fullscreen = True*).
+For a window, you can, for example, define a title, or whether the window should be shown in full screen (*fullscreen = True*).

 These properties are called {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/#SyntaxTagsAndValues" "tags" >}} and are individually different for each control.
 Which tags exist for the control window can be found
 {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Window" "here" >}}.
 The control box has different tags.
-You can for example define a title for the box, but you can not define whether to present the box in full screen.
+You can, for example, define a title for the box, but you can not define whether to present the box in full screen.

-If you like to add more than one control to your window, for example one box and one label, you can specify their design like in the following examples:
+If you like to add more than one control to your window, for example, one box and one label, you can specify their design like in the following examples:

 [//]: <> (MVL-653)